Wadai Site

 Wadai ruins (和台遺跡, Wadai iseki) is an archaeological site with the ruins of a Jōmon period settlement, located in what is now part of the city of Fukushima, Fukushima Prefecture in the Tōhoku region of Japan.
 The site was designated a National Historic Site of Japan in 2006.

 Overview

 The Wadai ruins date from the middle Jōmon period (4500–4000 years ago), and are located on an elevated plateau with an altitude of 195 meters, in the former town of Iino, Fukushima, sandwiched between the Abukuma River and the Megami River.
-The site was excavated during construction work on the Fukushima Prefectural Route No. 39 highway, but after the survey was competed, the highway was rerouted to a tunnel in order to protect the ruins.
+The site was excavated during construction work on the Fukushima Prefectural Route No. 39 highway, but after the survey was completed, the highway was rerouted to a tunnel in order to protect the ruins.